AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 You receive the error because the data transfer is interrupted.
 To resolve the error, perform the following steps:

 1. Check the migration logs for exceptions.
-If the log file contains `return: 3072` or `return: 7680`, check whether the database or container services such as Oracle, MySQL, Microsoft SQL Server, MongoDB, or Docker are enabled on the source server.
+If the log file contains `return:3072` or `return:7680`, check whether the database or container services such as Oracle, MySQL, Microsoft SQL Server, MongoDB, or Docker are enabled on the source server.
 If the services are enabled, disable these services or exclude the related directories before you migrate data.
 2. Perform the following steps:
     -   Check whether the intermediate instance is running as expected.
     -   Check whether the network of the on-premises server is connected.
 Check whether TCP ports 80, 443, 8703, and 8080 are enabled on your server.
 SMC must have access to these ports.